Mushinako/advent-of-code-2023-python/day_09/analysis.md

                        0 (ignored because it's always 0)
 ```

-The pattern is that from the top, the odd levels are added, and the even levels are
+The pattern is that from the top, with 0-based index, the even levels are added, and the
-subtracted
+odd levels are subtracted